Frequently Asked Questions

 Scholars must work in the exact field of the Build Dakota sponsored degree.

 Build Dakota Scholarship programs have been specifically chosen to fill high-need areas in South Dakota and open positions usually exceed the number of applicants.
-The technical institutes have very high placement rates so most scholars will be employed prior to graduation.
+The technical colleges have very high placement rates so most scholars will be employed prior to graduation.
 The Build Dakota website has a list of industry partners looking to employ skilled scholars.
 The Department of Labor offices are also remarkable resources for helping job seekers secure employment.
 A list of local offices can be found here: dlr.sd.gov

 The requirements of the work commitment are outlined in the student agreement.
 If the scholar does not complete the terms of the agreement, the scholarship will convert to an interest bearing debt.
 If the scholar completes a portion of the work commitment the scholarship payback amount will be pro-rated based on the amount of time worked.